 What You Need to Do - Starting Today

-Communicate - You can sit back and hope that it will understand your brand and your offers.
-Or you can actively communicate to Google who you are and what you offer.
+Communicate - You can sit back and hope that Google will understand your brand and your offers.
+Or you can actively communicate who you are, what you offer, and to whom.

-Communicate so that Google understands and convince the search engine that your brand is the most credible solution and ensure that your content is formatted appropriately for delivery
+Communicate so that Google understands, convince it that your brand is the most credible solution and ensure that your content is formatted appropriately for delivery

-Advice: Do a search for your brand name right now and see what comes up pages 1 and 2.
-Then work to ensure that every result on those first two pages reflects a positive, coherent, and standardized view of who you are and what you do, and satisfies your audience's focal points.
+Advice: Do a search on your brand name right now and see what comes up on pages 1 and 2.
+Then work to ensure that every result on those first two pages accurately reflects who you are, what you do, and satisfies your audience's focal points.

 Quality content using appropriate vocabulary.

-Get / improve links and mentions from highly pertinent brands.
+Get/improve links and mentions from highly pertinent brands that are also authoritative.

-Advice: Do a search your brand name plus the word “reviews” right now and see what comes up pages 1, 2 and 3.
+Advice: Do a search on your brand name plus the word “reviews” right now and see what comes up on pages 1, 2, and 3.
 Those are the opinions that Google thinks are the most representative of public opinion about your brand (users, clients, prospects, peers, influencers…).
-The first thing to do is work to ensure that every result on the first two pages reflects positively on your brand.
+The first thing to do is work to ensure that every result on the first two pages reflects your brand positively.

-Drown the bad stuff by promoting the positive results on pages 2 and 3 (don't create spammy content of your own - that will come back and bite you).
+Leapfrog the bad stuff by promoting the positive results on pages 2 and 3

-Get positive reviews on the review platforms that appear on pages 1 and 2.
+Get positive reviews on the review platforms that appear on pages 1 to 3

-Ask journalists to update articles that appear on pages 1 and 2.
+Ask journalists to update articles that appear on pages 1 to 3.

-Generate positive client feedback social media / reviews (including your reaction).
+Generate positive client feedback from social media/reviews (including your reaction).

-Get vocal support from thought leaders / journalists.
+Get vocal support from influencers, thought leaders, and journalists.